Artist as Leader: Ashok Sinha

 CM: Did you rehearse with her?

 AS: I didn't rehearse with her, but we, or mostly me, had given this spiel before; together we had decided what were the points we wanted to hit.
-In her defense, she hit all those points.
-It's just the cadence and the way she did it is not the way I would have done it.
-But you know, she's a director.
-I need to empower her to tell this story.
+And even though the way she did it is not the way I would have done it, I need to empower her to tell this story.
 It can't just be my thing.

 CM: What do you think are other artist values that you still bring into your work?